paulblick/money2020/README.md

 As you can see from the list above we have made our:  HostedCheckout, MobileWallets, REST, and SOAP integrations available to you for your hacking pleasure.

-REST/SOAP are a transmission mechanism but specifically open up access to our Credit, Debit, EBT, PrePaid products.
+REST/SOAP are a transmission mechanism but specifically provide access to our Credit, Debit, EBT, PrePaid products.

 #Contact